Genetics of Plant-Environment Interactions

-We're currently studying the evolution of NB-LRR immune-receptor genes and other interacting loci that condition defense against evolving pathogens and how this derives in immune-related hybrid incompatibility, an important obstacle in plant breeding.
-We address these questions using molecular biology, population genetics and biochemical approaches.
+We study the evolution of Resistance genes and interacting loci that condition immune-related hybrid incompatibility, a lethal activation of defense produced after the cross of different individuals in natural Arabidopsis thaliana populations.
 This research is complemented by the study of the modulation of NB-LRR signaling by temperature which is important under the current climate change predictions.

 News and Announcements e-Board